urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **string_a**
-  : Shall be of default _character_ type.
+  : string to be tested

 - **string_b**
-  : Shall be of default _character_ type.
+  : string to compare to **string_a**

 ### **Result**

   Returns _.true._ if string_a \<= string_b, and _.false._ otherwise,
-  based on the ASCII ordering.
+  based on the ASCII collating sequence.

   If both input arguments are null strings, _.false._ is always returned.

+  If either string contains a character not in the ASCII character set, the result is processor dependent.

 ### **Examples**